EstebenR/devcontainers/src/nevermore/NOTES.md

 ## Continued use

+Before opening the container, the docker app needs to have been launched.
+If it's not, VSCode will let you know so no problem.

 Simply click 'Reopen in container' from the Dev Containers menu, it should all be set up from the installation step.